Stuycs-K/finalprojectapcs-5-cimpoiesu-alexandru-shrestha-amy/DEVLOG-Amy.md

 ### 2025-05-28 - Block Movements
 Created getter functions for x & y of Block.
 Updated move() function to move based on key pressed.

+### 2025-05-29 - "I" Block
+Creating a 4-Block array that is an actual block in Tetris.
+Fixed all methods to suit the block array and fixed left/right movement, accelerate movement, and working on turning movement.

+### 2025-05-30 -